-Investment Credit Quality Savings account or CD's of any bank or savings and loan association within the Commonwealth of Virginia Bank or savings and loan association must be a "qualified public depository" Bankers' acceptances Institution must be "prime quality" as determined by one or more recognized rating services Commercial paper Must be "prime quality" as rated by two of the following: Moody's (prime 1): S&P (A-1); Fitch (F-1); Duff and Phelps (D-1) Corporate notes Must be "high quality" as defined by ratings of at least AA by S&P and Aa by Moody's Negotiable certificates of deposit and negotiable bank deposit notes Must have ratings of at least A-1 by S&P and P-1 by Moody's for short term instruments and AA by S&P and Aa by Moody's for long-term instruments
+Investment Credit Quality Savings account or CD's of any bank or savings and loan association within the Commonwealth of Virginia Bankers' acceptances Institution must be "prime quality" as determined by one or more recognized rating services Commercial paper Must be "prime quality" as rated by two of the following: Moody's (prime 1): S&P (A-1); Fitch (F-1); Duff and Phelps (D-1) Corporate notes Must be "high quality" as defined by ratings of at least AA by S&P and Aa by Moody's Negotiable certificates of deposit and negotiable bank deposit notes Must have ratings of at least A-1 by S&P and P-1 by Moody's for short term instruments and AA by S&P and Aa by Moody's for long-term instruments

 Custodial credit risk: For deposits, custodial credit risk is the risk that in the event of a failure of a depository financial institution, VRE may not recover its deposits.
 All cash of VRE is maintained in accounts collateralized in accordance with the Virginia Security for Public Deposits Act, Section 2.2-4400 et seq. of the Code of Virginia or covered by federal depository insurance.
 Under the Act, banks holding public deposits in excess of the amounts insured by FDIC must pledge collateral in the amount of 50 percent of excess deposits to a collateral pool in the name of the State Treasury Board.
 If any member bank fails, the entire collateral pool becomes available to satisfy the claims of governmental entities.
 With the ability to make additional assessments, the multiple bank collateral pool functions similarly to depository insurance.
 The Commonwealth of Virginia Treasury Board is responsible for monitoring compliance with the collateralization and reporting requirements of the Act.
-At June 30, 2020 and 2019, the book balance of VRE's deposits with banks was \$6,813,744 and \$3,875,117, respectively.
+At June 30, 2021 and 2020, the book balance of VRE's deposits with banks was \$13,884,441 and \$6,813,744, respectively.